 Modern slavery includes trafficking persons, slavery, servitude, forced marriage, forced labour, debt bondage, deceptive recruiting for labour or services, and child labour.

 We are taking meaningful steps to reduce modern slavery risks and initiate improvements within our operations and supply chains.
-In 2020/21, we matured our supply chain risk assurance mechanisms by expanding the use of our supplier risk management tools; assessed risks of modern slavery associated with new and recontracted suppliers; built supplier capacity to respond to modern slavery through awareness-raising and training; and provided training for staff to recognise, prevent and respond to concerns of modern slavery.
+Since 2020/21, we have matured our supply chain risk assurance mechanisms by expanding the use of our supplier risk management tools; assessed risks of modern slavery associated with new and recontracted suppliers; built supplier capacity to respond to modern slavery through awareness-raising and training; and provided training for staff to recognise, prevent and respond to concerns of modern slavery.

-Our key areas of focus for 2021/22 include:
+Our key areas of focus for 2025-26 include:

 UnitingCare’s Modern Slavery Statement outlines the action we have taken to identify and mitigate the risk of modern slavery occurring in our business operations and supply chains in accordance with the Modern Slavery Act 2018 (Cth).